zacharee/MastodonRedirect/README.md

 [![IzzyOnDroid](https://img.shields.io/endpoint?url=https%3A%2F%2Fapt.izzysoft.de%2Ffdroid%2Fapi%2Fv1%2Fshield%2Fdev.zwander.mastodonredirect&style=for-the-badge&logo=f-droid)](https://apt.izzysoft.de/fdroid/index/apk/dev.zwander.mastodonredirect/)

 ## Setup
-If any domains aren\'t enabled for handling by Mastodon Redirect, the app will let you know and provide you buttons for enabling them.
+If any domains aren\'t enabled for handling by Mastodon/Lemmy Redirect, the app will let you know and provide you buttons for enabling them.

 Enabling each supported domain one at a time is possible, but tedious.
-Instead, Mastodon Redirect can use [Shizuku](https://shizuku.rikka.app) to automatically enable all links at once.
+Instead, Mastodon/Lemmy Redirect can use [Shizuku](https://shizuku.rikka.app) to automatically enable all links at once.
 The setup for Shizuku is a little complex, but can be done completely on-device on Android 11 and later.
 It is also only needed once for the initial setup or for enabling domains added in app updates.

 ## Usage
-Open Mastodon Redirect and select your preferred client.
+Open Mastodon/Lemmy Redirect and select your preferred client.

 ## Client Support
-Unfortunately, many Mastodon clients don't have a way for Mastodon Redirect to interface with them.
+Unfortunately, many Mastodon clients don't have a way for Mastodon/Lemmy Redirect to interface with them.

-Mastodon redirect relies on clients having a link sharing target that can parse and open fediverse links.
+Mastodon/Lemmy Redirect relies on clients having a link sharing target that can parse and open fediverse links.

 Clients such as Tusky and Trunks do have share targets, but they can only be used to create new posts, with the shared link as the content.
 Other clients have no share targets at all.

-Mastodon Redirect currently supports the following clients:
+Mastodon/Lemmy Redirect currently supports the following clients:
 - [Fedilab (F-Droid or Play Store)](https://github.com/stom79/Fedilab).
 - [Megalodon](https://github.com/sk22/megalodon).
 - [Moshidon (Stable or Nightly)](https://github.com/LucasGGamerM/moshidon).